Tutorial: Integrate Workday with Azure Active Directory

 a.
 Click Add Row.

 b.
-In the Login Redirect URL textbox and the Mobile Redirect URL textbox, type the Sign-on URL you have entered on the Workday Domain and URLs section of the Azure portal.
+In the Login Redirect URL, Timeout Redirect URL and Mobile Redirect URL textbox, paste the Login URL which you have copied from the Set up Workday section of Azure portal.

 d.
 In Used for Environments textbox, select the environment name.